Facilities at The Doon School

 - Design and Technology The school has well equipped facilities to teach the boys the latest innovation in terms of technology and design within the science building.

 - Wellness Centre The Wellness Centre is fully equipped with multiple beds, a full time residential doctor, a full time residential nurse and other support medical support.
 The boys are encouraged to drop in to the Wellness Centre to seek assistance as and when they need it.
-There is also a dental centre and a visiting physiotherapist. for the school’s Part of the overall approach to wellness is the counselling service for the boys provided by two school counsellors who teach the life skills curriculum based upon the UK SEAL programme.
+There is also a dental centre, a visiting physiotherapist and a nutritonist for the students’ overall well being.
+Counselling service for the boys is also provided by two school counsellors who teach the life skills curriculum based upon the UK SEAL programme.
 They also offer boys one- to- one counselling as and when it is needed.
 Comprehensive support is also offered to parents and staff in groups and in one- to- one sessions, as and when desired.
 The school also has visiting counsellors from overseas who vist two or three times a year and deal with specialised areas that need to be addressed.